w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 - Blocked: The pool is blocked; no joiners are permitted.
 - Destroying: The pool is in the process of being destroyed.
 Once in this state the pool may never revert to any other state; it can only proceed to being destroyed.
-All members can be permissionlesly unbonded; this allows the pool to be dismantled regardless of any individual member’s proactivity.
+All members can be permissionlessly unbonded; this allows the pool to be dismantled regardless of any individual member’s proactivity.

 ### Roles: